“Inclusion” and “diversity” dominate our entertainment culture today.

 Conservative/Libertarian entertainment critic Jacob Smith oversees this comprehensive film site.
 Socieity-Reviews.com offers not just up-to-date movie reviews but cultural commentaries on breaking news and emerging trends.
 Twitter: @SocietyReviews

 Bunch’s curious love for “Sucker Punch” gives him an intriguing level of Twitter fame.
-Bunch, the executive editor at the Beacon, is better known for his clear-eyed criticism and his weekly appearances on “The Hugh Hewitt Show.”
-He isn’t afraid to embrace films that fall on the Left side of the ideological spectrum.
+He recently wrapped a stint with Rebeller Media but now shares his cultural observations at the anti-Trump Bulwark.
+He previously served as the go-go movie guy on “The Hugh Hewitt Show” and isn’t afraid to embrace films that fall on the Left side of the ideological spectrum.
 Twitter: @SonnyBunch

 Brad Slager, RedState.com

 Slager writes the HiT Autopsy reviews at this site.
-He also talks film at his podcast, “Marble Halls & Silver Screens” alongside co-host Sarah Lee.
-His insightful industry analysis can be found at both RedState.com and The Federalist.
+He also talks film at his podcast, “Disasters in the Making.”
+His insightful industry analysis can be found at RedState.com, Twitchy.com and The Federalist.
 Twitter: @MartiniShark

-This nationally syndicated talker was reviewing films from a conservative perspective long before the Web gave other right-leaning critics a voice.
+This former syndicated talker was reviewing films from a conservative lens long before the Web gave other right-leaning critics a voice.
 “Medved on Movies” lets him deliver audio reviews for his considerable fan base.
 Twitter: @MedvedSHOW

-Airey isn’t satisfied overseeing just one media outlet.
-The Texas native has his own self-titled blog along with a vibrant Facebook page.and the StudioJake video channel.
+The Texas native oversees his self-titled blog along with a vibrant Facebook page.and the StudioJake video channel.
 Need more?
 He also contributes to The Daily Wire and has appeared on “The Michael Knowles Show.”
+The youthful critic weighs in on comics, TV shows and anime along with his film reviews.
 Twitter: @realJacobAirey

 Ross Douthat, National Review

 The veteran scribe pulls few punches.
-The former speechwriter opines for not just The Weekly Standard but Commentary Magazine and The New York Post.
-His reviews are longer, more detailed and brimming with sharp turns of phrase.
-Twitter: @jpodhoretz
+The former speechwriter contributes to not just the Beacon but Commentary Magazine and The New York Post.
+His reviews are longer, more detailed, and brimming with sharp turns of phrase.

 Mark Reardon, KMOX St. Louis